HRfunc

 Here are the 10 primary contexts filterable within the HRfunc...

-• method: The deconvolution method employed for estimating the HRF (defaults to 'toeplitz')
+• method: The deconvolution method employed for estimating the HRF (i.e. 'toeplitz')

-• task: Task name HRF was estimated from (defaults to None)
+• task: Task name HRF was estimated from (i.e. 'flanker')

-• intensity: The intensity of the stimulus (defaults to None)
+• intensity: The relative intensity of the stimulus centered around 1 (i.e. 0.5)

-• age_range: The age range of the subject pool used to estimate the HRF (defaults to None)
+• age_range: The age range of the subject pool used to estimate the HRF (i.e. 5.0 or -1.0 for pre-term infants)

-• demographics: The demographics of the subject pool used to estimate the HRF (defaults to None)
+• demographics: The demographics of the subject pool used to estimate the HRF (i.e. ['female', 'black'])

 Finding Experimentally Relavent HRFs

-There are a number of ways one can filter on these contexts.
-Each experimental context is inserted into a HRhash table alongside a pointer to it's tree node.
-The HRfunc.branch() function accepts any of the 10 context items and returns a sub-tree that includes all nodes in the HRtree that matched your requested context.
+There are a number of ways you can filter on these experimental contexts.
+Each context is inserted into a HRhash table alongside a pointer to it's tree node.
+The montage.branch() function accepts any of the 10 context items and returns a sub-tree that includes all nodes in the HRtree that matched your requested context.

 import hrfunc as hrf